dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

    :specializer: <buffer>
    :sealed:

-   Returns the address of the raw byte storage of a :drm:`<buffer>`, with an offset.
+   Returns the address of the raw byte storage of a :class:`<buffer>`, with an offset.

    See also: